RayRRT/Active-Directory-Certificate-Services-abuse/ADCS.md

 In the awesome whitepaper of specter ops, we not only find how to abuse these misconfigurations, but also how to steal the certificates, but in this post I wanted to go to the point and test in my environment each of the attacks to understand them a little better.

 <br></br>
-<a name="ESC1: Misconfigured Certificate Templates Allows requesters to specify a SA"></a>
-<h3 align="center" id="heading">ESC1: Misconfigured Certificate Templates Allows requesters to specify a SA:</h3>
+<h3 align="center" id="heading">ESC1: Misconfigured Certificate Templates Allows requesters to specify a SA:</h3><a name="ESC1: Misconfigured Certificate Templates Allows requesters to specify a SA"></a>

 In order to be able to abuse this configuration, a series of requirements are needed, before listing them, it is important to define what the SAN is: